 1. Mine your data.

-According to Eloqua, companies with consistent data hygiene processes are generating 700% more inquiries and 400% more leads than companies that don’t.
+According to an Eloqua Benchmark Report (April 2011), companies with consistent data hygiene processes are generating 700% more inquiries and 400% more leads than companies that don’t.
 As a result, many brands turn to data management providers to continually remove outdated, incomplete or duplicate information.

 2. Craft a personal message.